 We’re in the height of hiking season here in WA state!
-The snow has given way to groves of wildflowers, and the mountain’s jagged peaks are beckoning us to come and explore.
+The snow has given way to groves of wildflowers, and the mountains jagged peaks are beckoning us to come and explore.
 Before hitting the trail, it’s important to make sure you’ve packed the right things to ensure a safe and fun adventure in the mountains.
 Here’s our list of ten essential items to take with you on your next outdoor adventure:

 - 💧Water: Plain and simple, you won’t be a happy camper if you forget your water at home.
-We recommend leaving one large water bottle in the car, and then taking another with you in your backpack.
+We recommend packing one large water bottle and keeping an extra water resevoir, bottle or portable water filter in your car.
 Also, bring more water than you think you’ll need just in case your hike takes longer than you expected.
 For an additional benefit, consider bringing nuun tablets or water with added electrolytes to replenish your body after this good workout.

-- 🥜 Food Yes, this is an obvious one, but not all food is created equal.
+- 🥜 Food Yes, this is an obvious one, but not all food for hiking is created equal.
 Consider carrying foods in your day hiking pack with a high protein like protein bars, jerky, and mixed nuts.
 And carry a small trash bag or Ziploc bag to pack your scraps and trash.
 This ensures you comply with Leave No Trace hiking etiquette and the trails are kept clean.

 - ⚕️ First Aid Kit: Injuries happen on the trail, whether it’s someone in your party, or perhaps someone you come across while making your climb to the top.
 Take a look at your first aid kit and make sure it’s fully stocked with bandaids, gauze (in a variety of sizes), sterile wipes for cleaning wounds, scissors, hydrocortisone cream, ibuprofen, benadryl and wound tape.

 - 🦗 Bug Spray: Unfortunately, it’s common to have to contend with pesky mosquitoes and biting flies in the North Cascades and Olympics.
 Never fear, bug spray will help you fend them off.
 The CDC recommends choosing bug sprays that contain ingredients such as DEET, picaridin, or plant-based chemicals, such as lemon eucalyptus oil.
 This provides optimal long-lasting protection against bug bites and stings.
 If you’re not a fan of bug spray, consider lavender essential oil instead!
 Lavender is nature’s mosquito repellent, however, be mindful that bees are attracted to it.
 Other bugs you might encounter on the trail include ticks and leeches.
 Ticks can carry Lyme disease, and Rocky Mountain spotted fever (although rare), while leeches are often infected with harmful bacteria.
 Always pack a pair of tweezers to remove ticks and use a rigid, flat object like a credit card to detach a leech (don’t use salt or lemon as this can stress the leech, causing it to regurgitate infected blood into your wound).

-- 🔦 Flashlight & Batteries: It’s easy to not properly allocate the amount of time a hike can take.
-Perhaps there are obstructions on the trail, it’s a steeper climb than you anticipated, or perhaps you even took a wrong turn and ended up on a different trail than you had planned.
+- 🔦 Flashlight & Batteries: It’s easy to underestimate the amount of time a hike can take.
+Perhaps there are obstructions on the trail, it’s a steeper climb than you anticipated, or maybe you even took a wrong turn and ended up on a different trail than you had planned.
 Whatever the reason, it is common for hikers to find themselves still hiking when dusk falls.
 A flashlight will help ensure a safe and less anxious trip down the mountain.

 Are there any other items that you consider essential for hiking?
 Tell us in the comments!